manatlan/htagapk/README.md

 **Note** :

  - Since htag>=0.90, this recipe has changed (no more github action), and no more `AndroidApp`'htag special runner ! **htag** is the only dependancy !!!
- - Currently, it only exposes a way to build an apk for arm devices (think smartphone).
-But it's easy to build an "Android TV" app too (hack app/p4a/hook.py & buildozer.spec files) ...
-In the near future : i'll give an example here.
  - The previous mechanim used the 'sdl2' bootstrap with kivy (so kivy was needed).
 Now it uses the 'webview' bootstrap (no more kivy needed!), and it's a lot more natural (apk is smaller, speedier, simpler and 'back' button is supported OOTB)